Ottoman Empire–United States relations: Young Turk Revolution

-The Young Turk Revolution removed Abdul Hamid II from power in 1908, and officials more favorable to the U.S. replaced him.
+The Young Turk Revolution removed Abdul Hamid II from power in 1908, and officials friendlier to the U.S. replaced him.
 The Ottoman Legation in Washington was designated as an embassy in 1909, and given the second class ranking; the Ottoman Empire at the time ranked its embassies by importance.

 During the Presidency of William Howard Taft, an American strategy was to become involved in business transactions rather than military confrontations, a policy known as Dollar Diplomacy.
 It failed with respect to the Ottoman Empire because of opposition from US ambassador Oscar Straus and to Turkish vacillation under pressure from the entrenched European powers who did not wish to see American competition.
 American trade remained a minor factor.

 World War I and the Armenian genocide

 Henry Morgenthau, Sr. was the U.S. Ambassador to the Ottoman Empire during World War I until 1916.
 Morgenthau criticized the ruling Three Pashas for the Armenian genocide and sought to get help for the Armenians.
 Jesse B. Jackson, consul in Aleppo, also assisted Armenians.

 Morgenthau's replacement Abram Isaac Elkus, served in 1916–1917.

 The Ottomans severed diplomatic relations with the United States on April 20, 1917, after the United States had declared war against Germany on April 4, 1917.
 The United States never declared war on the Ottoman Empire.

 On January 28, 1919, Mark Lambert Bristol began serving as the High Commissioner for Turkey.
 He served in this role through the end of the Ottoman Empire and the beginning of the Republic of Turkey, the Ottoman Empire's successor state.
 Thomas A. Bryson of West Georgia College wrote that in 1919 "the United States enjoyed a benevolent reputation in Turkey" due to missionary work done by Americans and because the United States did not declare war on the empire.
 He also stated that Bristol had "built up a large deposit of Turkish good will for the United States".

 Bristol's role ended in 1927, when normal diplomatic relations were established with Turkey.